Theatre Arts

 Students have access to premier facilities to support our classes, rehearsals, performances, and recreation time

-New Works Festival April 26-29, 8pm, Barnelle Theatre Our annual presentation of new student writing, directed, designed and performed by our talented students.
+LMU Theatre Arts Ticketing Site April 29 - May 3 Our annual presentation of new student writing.
+Directed, designed and performed by our talented students.
 Come see the...

 Our students are involved in every aspect of our performances, with opportunities to act, direct, write, design, manage, and construct for each of our productions.